ronaldbosma/blog/content/blog/validate-apim-policies-with-psrule/index.md

 }
 ```

-We determine the scope of the policy based on the file name, and the scope is stored in the `Scope` property of the custom object.
+We determine the scope of the policy based on the file name and store it in the `Scope` property of the custom object.
 If the scope cannot be determined, no object is created.
 In the next section, we will create another rule to ensure that all `.cshtml` files have a valid scope.

 Now, we can add a filter to the `APIM.Policy.InboundBasePolicy` rule to exclude the global scope and policy fragments.
 Open `APIM.Policy.Rule.ps1` and replace its contents with the following code: